ruohoruotsi/awesome-music-production/readme.md

 ### Misc

+- [Awesome Livecoding] - A curated list of livecoding languages and tools.

 - [Audio Working Group] - Add advanced sound & music synthesis capabilities to the Open Web Platform.
 - [Awesome Sheet Music] - Curated list of tools to create,